geudde/attic-chest/pages/04.season-3/14.meeting-35/02.graces/docs.md

 ![Muses](muses.jpg?resize=600)

-Three Graces met my dazzled Sight
+Three Graces met my dazzled sight
-&emsp;How can I chuse a Valentine,
+&emsp;How can I choose a Valentine,
-When all the Charms that give Delight
+When all the charms that give delight
-&emsp;And rule our Hearts in each combine
+&emsp;And rule our hearts in each combine

-Thalia has ev’ry Art to please,
+Thalia has ev’ry art to please,
-&emsp;Politeness, Learning, Wit and Ease.
+&emsp;Politeness, learning, wit and ease.
-High cultivated Powers of Mid,
+High cultivated powers of mind,
-&emsp;To Beauty’s fairest Forms are join’d
+&emsp;To beauty’s fairest forms are join’d

-A Soul sprung from the Realms of Taste,
+A soul sprung from the realms of taste,
-&emsp;With Fancy’s brightest Visions grac’d —
+&emsp;With fancy’s brightest visions grac’d —
-From distant Lands a Stranger came,
+From distant lands a stranger came,
-&emsp;Aglaia is the Maiden’s Name.
+&emsp;Aglaia is the maiden’s name.

-Her lovely Form, her Face so fair,
+Her lovely form, her face so fair,
-With Spring’s mild Radiance may compare,
+With spring’s mild radiance may compare,
-And each unguarded Heart ensnare.
+And each unguarded heart ensnare.
-If some blest Youth — attend the Strain!
+If some blest youth — attend the strain!
-The Empire of thy Soul shall gain;
+The empire of thy soul shall gain;
-Ne’er let the dark’ning Mist of Pride,
+Ne’er let the dark’ning mist of pride,
-The Snowdrop of Affection hide,
+The snowdrop of affection hide,
-But cull the transient Flower;
+But cull the transient flower;
-For planted in thy Bosom know!
+For planted in thy bosom know!
-The pearly Bloom shall ever blow,
+The pearly bloom shall ever blow,
-Nor dread a withering Hour.
+Nor dread a withering hour.

-But who can justly sing of Thee,
+But who can justly sing of thee,
-Thou Child of Mirth, Euphrosyne!
+Thou child of mirth, Euphrosyne!
-Sweet Goddess of the Sylphic Mien!
+Sweet goddess of the Sylphic mien!
-Blest Antidote against the Spleen.
+Blest antidote against the spleen.

-Thy playful Wit, thy lyric Strain,
+Thy playful wit, thy lyric strain,
-Our Hearts confine in Pleasure’s Chain;
+Our hearts confine in pleasure’s chain;
-Thy sprightly Footsteps lead our Eye
+Thy sprightly footsteps lead our eye
-Light in the airy Dance they fly;
+Light in the airy dance they fly;
-Like Gossamer in Summer’s Day,
+Like gossamer in summer’s day,
-Or Films which in the Sunbeams play.
+Or films which in the sunbeams play.

-E’en Coridon — tho’ cold as Stone,
+E’en Coridon — tho’ cold as stone,
-Thy lively sportive Pen shall own;
+Thy lively sportive pen shall own;
-Affected was the averted Eye,
+Affected was the averted eye,
-Assum’d that Air of Gravity:
+Assum’d that air of gravity:
-His Heart bore Witness to the Praise,
+His heart bore witness to the praise,
-Which he alone refused thy Lays.
+Which he alone refused thy lays.

-Nature her Gifts to Thee profuse,
+Nature her gifts to thee profuse,
-Has offer’d with unsparing Hand,
+Has offer’d with unsparing hand,
-And plac’d her Realms at thy Command
+And plac’d her realms at thy command
-The Grant with cultur’d Judgment use.
+The grant with cultur’d judgment use.

 Ictinus